 However, you need to be extremely careful about entering into agreements with some of these brokers.
 And we've covered the reasons here (see the section on the Rat Trap).

 Some of the smallest brokers, offering a friendly and efficient local service, also tend to use this charging model.
 So, unfortunately, you can't tell a good brokerage from a bad brokerage simply from the model they use.

 Retainer Required: Brokers that handle larger businesses will always charge a retainer as there's a fair amount of market research, business exit preparation and other work that needs to be performed prior to the business going on the market.
 This could be several weeks' worth of work and these brokers won't put in that effort on a "success fee only" basis.
 There are a number of innovative and imaginative ways these fees are structured.

-The larger the business, the greater the fee.
+The larger the business, the greater the retainer.
 For a business with a turnover of £50m, the fee starts at a few hundred thousand pounds as they need "investment banker" grade professionals (complete with FCA registration etc).
 For a business with turnover of between £10m - £50m, the type of brokers capable of selling these firms would charge an advance fee of between £50K - £100K.
 Businesses with revenues of between £1m and £10 m would also need to pay an advance fee for the best representation, but they use our service to find the best deal and to negotiate the price.

 Not all brokers deliver value for the upfront fees they charge.
 The fees themselves vary widely.
 Some are payable monthly or quarterly.
 Be aware that in all cases there will probably be VAT on top of the price quoted.